 Temporary appointment under the provisions of this section may be subject to remedial action by the State Human Resources Director within the Office of Financial Management (OFM) in accordance with WAC 357-19-450, when the following conditions exist:

 a.
-The employee has worked in one or more positions for more than one thousand fifty (1,050) hours in any twelve (12) month period since the original hire date or October 1, 1989, whichever is later.
+The employee has worked in one or more positions for more than one thousand fifty (1,050) hours in any twelve (12) month period since the original hire date.
 (Overtime and time worked as a student under the provisions of WAC 357-04-040 are not counted in the one thousand fifty (1,050) hours.)

 b.
 The position or positions are subject to civil service.

 c.
 The employee has not taken part in any willful failure to comply with these rules.